eosdac/eosio.lost/README.md

 - Start with the original EOS genesis import file.
 - Remove any accounts containing 100,000 or more tokens.
 - Check each row and remove any where the EOS account has shown activity.
 This is determined by reading the `cpu_limit.used` property of the account.

+## Whitelist Population

+A whitelist will be loaded into the data of another contract and the eosio.lost contract will read data from that.
+The data in the whitelist account will be verified and then the account will be resigned to `eosio`.

+This is done to prevent us needing to create many msig proposals which have to be approved by the block producers.